liubin06/BCL/README.md

 We consider self-supervised contrastive learning from unlabeled data.
 How can we learn good representation that maximizely preserves the semantic structure of embeddings ?

-A unlabeled data of false negative (positive sample, e.g., $x_3^-$) should not be pushed apart from the anchor, leading to the
+False negative data point (e.g., $x_3^-$, which is a positive sample) should not be pushed apart from the anchor, leading to the
 **true principle**.

-A unlabeled data of true negative (negative sample, e.g., $x_1^-$) should be pushed apart from the anchor, leading to the **hard principle**.
+True negative data point (e.g., $x_1^-$, which is a negative sample) should be pushed apart from the anchor, leading to the **hard principle**.

 ![illustrative](https://github.com/liubin06/BCL/blob/main/pic/illustrative.jpeg)